bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 Simulation fails or gives strange results
 -----------------------------------------

-Providing you have used a sensible QM set up with a large enough cutoff then the error is usually to do with the set up of your system.
-If running a periodic calculation check that the CELL boundaries are large enough to separate the periodic images.
+Providing that you have used a sensible QM setup with a sufficiently large cutoff then the error is usually related to the setup of your system.
+When running a calculation with periodic boundary conditions check that the CELL boundaries are large enough to keep the periodic images sufficiently separated.
+A convergence test for the CELL size can be crucial in this case.
 Also check the initial atomic coordinates are sensible by visualising your system.

-If this looks correct then consider simpifying you input, starting with the most simple settings, and choices for basis sets and functionals.
-If the QM/MM simulation fails then may want to try running a simple MM calcaultion first (RUN_TYPE FIST) to check the geometries, and then slowly increase the complexity adding in QM and QMMM sections.
+If the initial coordinates look reasonable then consider simplifying your input, starting with the most simple settings, including basis sets and functionals.
+If the QM/MM simulation fails then may want to try running a simple MM calcaultion first (RUN_TYPE FIST) to check the geometries, and then slowly increase the complexity adding in QM and QM/MM sections.

 SCF does not converge
 ---------------------

-If the energies are rapidly varying then it is likely that the SCF is failing to converge.
-This will be reported in the cp2k output with the message "WARNING SCF has not converged.
-You can quickly double whether the SCF has failed top converge by using grep to search your output for this message:
+If during the SCF calculation the energies varies rapidly then it is likely that the SCF will not converge.
+This will be reported in the CP2K output with the message "WARNING SCF has not converged.
+You can quickly verify if the SCF has failed to converge by looking for this text in your output file:

 ``grep 'WARNING SCF' output-file.log``

-If this occurs then the easiest variables to change to try and fix this are the MAX_SCF and EPS_SCF.
+If this occurs then the easiest parameters to change to try to tune in order to reach SCF convergence are the MAX_SCF and EPS_SCF.

 Some things to try are listed below: